-Headlines don’t tell the whole story.
+Avoid “clickbait” articles.
+Headlines don’t tell the whole story and can be used to just get a person to click on the story.
 The rest of the article may include background information, pros and cons of the health trend and who is likely to benefit.
 It may even explain why you shouldn’t follow a trend described in the headline.

 4. Check the publication date.

 Information that’s only a year old already may be outdated.
+For example, the novel coronavirus (COVID-19) is evolving and there are daily updates.
 Search a credible source for updated information if the article isn’t current.

 Once you decide your information is accurate and useful, ask yourself these questions before trying a health trend yourself:

 - Is it safe, given my health status?